The Housing Tool @ DOJ

 Reflection

 This was a rare case where I got to play technologist, designer, and product owner.
-With no access to analytics, no dedicated designer, and limited time, I leaned into what I knew best: building prototypes in code, gathering feedback through stakeholder demos, and optimizing for real-world use.
+With no access to analytics, no dedicated designer, and limited time, I leaned into what I knew best: building prototypes in code, gathering feedback through stakeholder demos, and optimizing my work for real-world use.

 Note: All visuals shown are recreations designed to reflect the original experience.
 Due to strict confidentiality guidelines within DOJ systems, direct screenshots or code were not used.